 -

-Any fee for optional services you really applied for (for example, translation services).
+Any fee for optional services that you actually requested yourself (for example, translation work).

 -

-Brokerage fees if the agent acts for the landlord and the tenant.
+Mediation fees when the agent acts for both the landlord and the tenant.

 -

-Administrative costs (such as file costs, contract costs).
+Administrative fees (such as file fees, contract fees).

 -